Nokia, HTC win European patent ruling

-HELSINKI Finland's Nokia and Taiwan's HTC won a key European ruling that a patent of German firm IPCom, which was threatening sales of their phones in Germany, was invalid in its current form.
+HELSINKI Nokia NOK1V.HE and HTC (2498.TW) won a key ruling by the European Patent Office that a patent used by German firm IPCom in legal battles against the two mobile phonemakers was invalid in its current form.

-IPCom said it would immediately appeal against the ruling and that its patent 100A, which standardizes a cellphone's first connection to a network, was valid until there is a final decision on the appeal.
+IPCom said it would immediately appeal against the ruling and that its patent 100A, which standardises a cellphone's first connection to a network, was valid until a final decision on the appeal.

 "Today's judgment does not impact the successful rulings regarding infringement proceeding against Nokia and HTC in Germany and UK," it said.